Superboys of Malegaon

 Superboys of Malegaon is a 2024 Indian Hindi-language coming-of-age drama film directed by Reema Kagti and written by Varun Grover.
-Inspired by the 2008 documentary Supermen of Malegaon, it is based on the life of Nasir Shaikh and other amateur filmmakers in the small town of Malegaon.
+Inspired by the 2012 documentary Supermen of Malegaon, it is based on the life of Nasir Shaikh and other amateur filmmakers in the small town of Malegaon.
 The film stars Adarsh Gourav, Vineet Kumar Singh, Shashank Arora, and Anuj Singh Duhan.

 The film premiered at the 2024 Toronto International Film Festival on 13 September 2024.
 It was theatrically released in India on 28 February 2025, and received positive reviews from critics.

 Superboys of Malegaon was selected as the Opening Night Film at the 2025 National Indian Film Festival of Australia (NIFFA), where it was also awarded Best Feature Film.

 Plot

-In 1997, An aspiring filmmaker Nasir along with his friends Farogh, Shafique, Irfan, Akram made a film for his hometown, Malegaon.
-Farogh, as a writer, had written a storyline based on iconic movie Sholay and they named their film as Malegaon ke Sholay.
-The film became a big success.
-Afterwards Farogh wanted to make a film based on a Original storyline but due to Nasir's refusal he left the group and headed for Mumbai.
+In 1997, an aspiring filmmaker Nasir (Adarsh Gourav) along with his friends Farogh (Vineet Kumar Singh), Shafique (Shashank Arora), Irfan, and Akram decide to make a film for their hometown, Malegaon.
+Farogh, as a writer, had written a storyline based on the iconic movie Sholay.
+They name their film Malegaon ke Sholay.
+The film becomes a huge hit, drawing people in large numbers to their movie parlour.
+Following this, Farogh wants to make a film based on an original storyline but due to his differences in opinion with Nasir and their mutual disagreement to work with each other, he leaves the group and heads for Mumbai.

-In 2004, while Nasir was praised for his direction, the other group members were not even known to public, also not paid.
-After an argument with Nasir, Irfan and Akram also left the group.
-Later on due to misguidance, Nasir faced disaster and halted making films and started a restaurant.
+In 2004, while Nasir becomes well-known for his direction in Malegaon, the other group members are underpaid and barely known to the general public.
+This eventually leads to the original splitting up of the original troupe as Irfan and Akram also leave the group citing that they deserve more recognition for the roles they played in Nasir's films.
+A series of bad decisions and his failure to make successful films force Nasir to abandon film making and start a restaurant.

-In 2010, when Shafique was diagnosed with Cancer and not responded with treatment, the group reunited and started to make a film Superman of Malegaon giving Shafique the leading role as Shafique's wish was to become a renowned actor.
-The film ended while Shafique was watching the film and broken out with tears whilst watching himself in the movie as Superman flying high on the sky, representing the Malegaon Superhero.
+In 2010, Shafique gets diagnosed with cancer.
+Nasir, along with Imran and Akram contribute to pay for his treatment, but the illness resurfaces again.
+Nasir reunites the original group of friends to make a new film with Farogh writing the script and Shafique playing the leading role.
+The film, titled Superman of Malegaon, fulfills Shafique's desire to become a well known actor.
+The movie ends with Shafique watching the film, bursting into tears watching himself as Superman soaring above the skies of Malegaon, representing the Malegaon Superhero.